 Recipients are required to select subrecipients on a competitive basis.
 This means that recipients must run an open competition that is available to eligible nonprofit community organizations beyond their own existing grant portfolio or network.
 Subawards must be made in annual amounts of at least \$100,000, and of sufficient size and scope to enable the subrecipient to build its capacity to manage initiatives and sustain replication or expansion for the initiatives.
-Subawards should be for a period of between three and five years.
+Subawards should be for a period of between three and four years, and cannot extend beyond the period of a recipient's grant.
+Additionally, any contracts awarded by the recipient or subrecipient may not extend beyond the end date of the recipient's grant.
 The Social Innovation Fund recipients should award larger programmatic and scaling dollars to programs that show higher levels of evidence, as defined below, and have greater capacity.